School Zone Snow Removal

 - For their safety, keep children off the snow piles.
 They are not as sturdy as they can appear and it's easy to lose footing and fall into traffic or be injured.

-- Be courteous and do not block traffic by parking beside a windrow.
+- Be courteous and do not block traffic by parking beside a windrow (snow pile).
 It makes it difficult for drivers to see children who may be crossing the street.

-- Watch for No Parking signs posted up to 24 hours in advance of snow removal and move your vehicle so we can access the snow piles.
+- Watch for No Parking signs and move your vehicle on the scheduled date so we can remove the snow piles.

 - Obey the No U-turn bylaw in school zones.